 Economic Risks include impacts to consumers' willingness to spend on lighting products in particular.
 The Group mitigates the risk through the constant monitoring of the macroeconomic environment and adjusting capital expenditure, new projects and operating expenses accordingly.
-The COVID-19 pandemic has continued to have an impact upon the Beacon Lighting Group in FY2022.
-Despite the impact of the COVID-19 restrictions, the Group was very well placed to service the changing needs of retail and trade customers as they have spent more time working from home, home schooling and completing projects at home.
-There however remains significant uncertainty associated with the COVID-19 pandemic and lockdowns.

 Exchange Rate Volatility can impact upon the Group's ability to achieve margins.
 The Group can also lock in a forward position for this foreign exchange exposure for a period of up to 12 months.
 The Board believes this mitigates the Group's exchange rate volatility risk to an acceptable level.